tienson86/BTE-Platform/knowledge/architecture/ck_01_consulting_knowledge/00_INDEX.md

 ## Stop

-CK-01C matches published signals to the frozen catalog.
-Do not wire Report, Workspace, PDF, or DOCX until a later sprint.
+CK-01D composes commercial consulting from matched units.
+Do not change Portal UI, PDF, or DOCX until a later sprint.
+Do not start CK-01E.

 ---